- GDP (PPP):

 - FDI Inflow:

-Burundi’s economic freedom score is 49.9, making its economy the 161st freest in the 2021 Index.
-Its overall score has increased by 0.9 point, primarily because of an improvement in fiscal health.
-Burundi is ranked 40th among 47 countries in the Sub-Saharan Africa region, and its overall score is below the regional and world averages.
+Burundi’s economic freedom score is 41.9, making its economy the 170th freest in the 2023 Index.
+Its score is 2.5 points better than last year.
+Burundi is ranked 44th out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average.

-Burundi has had a turbulent history since gaining independence from Belgium in 1962: Its first democratically elected president, for example, was assassinated in 1993 after only 100 days in office.
-Sidestepping the two-term constitutional limit, President Pierre Nkurunziza was elected to a third term in 2015, and hundreds of Burundians were killed in the resulting unrest.
-The government used violence and intimidation to ensure passage of a 2018 referendum that further centralized presidential power.
-Nkurunziza’s hand-picked successor, Evariste Ndayishimiye, won the presidency in May 2020 elections that the opposition denounced as fraudulent.
-He took office after Nkurunziza died of COVID-19 in June.
+Burundi gained independence from Belgium in 1962, and its first democratically elected president was assassinated in 1993.
+Ignoring the two-term constitutional limit, President Pierre Nkurunziza won a third term in 2015, and hundreds of Burundians died in the ensuing unrest.
+The government used violence and intimidation to win a 2018 referendum that further centralized presidential power.
+In 2020, Nkurunziza’s hand-picked successor, Evariste Ndayishimiye, won elections that the opposition denounced as fraudulent.
+He was sworn in two months early after Nkurunziza died of COVID-19.
 Subsistence agriculture dominates the economy, and well over half of the population lives below the poverty line.

-Burundi has two preferential trade agreements in force.
-The trade-weighted average tariff rate is 15.1 percent, and three nontariff measures are in effect.
-Bureaucratic barriers, exacerbated by the opaque investment framework, limit foreign and domestic investment.
+The trade-weighted average tariff rate is 13.6 percent, and nontariff measures are in force.
+Bureaucratic barriers interfere with foreign and domestic investment.
 The financial system remains underdeveloped.
-Banks continue to increase their domestic assets, and there are microfinance institutions, but overall access to credit remains limited.
+Banks have increased their domestic assets, but overall access to credit remains limited.